saiwolf/git-log-html-win32/README.md

     make
     sudo cp git-log-html /usr/local/bin/git-log-html
 ## Installation for Windows (Added by Robert Cato)
+Note: You can safely ignore the warnings.
+Or make a pull request if you feel like fixing them!
+Help is always wanted!
 ### Visual Studio
 * Open `git-log-html.sln` in Visual Studio
 * Build -> Build Solution/Build Project